JinCoin/jind/docs/configure_rpc_server_listen_interfaces.md

-btcd allows you to bind the RPC server to specific interfaces which enables you to setup configurations with varying levels of complexity.
+jind allows you to bind the RPC server to specific interfaces which enables you to setup configurations with varying levels of complexity.
 The `rpclisten` parameter can be specified on the command line as shown below with the -- prefix or in the configuration file without the -- prefix (as can all long command line